leandromoreira/ffmpeg-libav-tutorial/README.md

 ## Chapter 2 - remuxing

-Remuxnig is the act of changing from one format (container) to another, for instance, we can change an MP4 video to a [MPEG-TS](https://en.wikipedia.org/wiki/MPEG_transport_stream) without much pain using FFmpeg:
+Remuxing is the act of changing from one format (container) to another, for instance, we can change a [MPEG-4](https://en.wikipedia.org/wiki/MPEG-4_Part_14) video to a [MPEG-TS](https://en.wikipedia.org/wiki/MPEG_transport_stream) one without much pain using FFmpeg:

 ```bash
 ffmpeg input.mp4 -c copy output.ts